salrashid123/iam_bq_dataset/README.md

 Its like this:

 1. Everyday at 1am bora-bora time, a cloud scheduler securely triggers  Cloud Run application in various global regions
-2. Cloud Run iterates over all Roles and Permissions Google Cloud Publishes
+2. Cloud Run iterates over all Roles and Permissions in Google Cloud
 3. Cloud Run loads Permissions and Roles into two [daily partitioned tables](https://cloud.google.com/bigquery/docs/partitioned-tables#ingestion_time) in a *PUBLIC* BigQuery Dataset
 4. Users query the two tables to see daily differences in new Roles and Permissions GCP published

+> This is **not** an officially supported Google product

 Here's the dataset: [https://console.cloud.google.com/bigquery?project=iam-log&p=iam-log&d=iam](https://console.cloud.google.com/bigquery?project=iam-log&p=iam-log&d=iam).
 To use this, first [add the following project](https://cloud.google.com/bigquery/docs/bigquery-web-ui#pinning_adding_a_project) to the UI `iam-log`.
 Once thats done, any query you issue will use the IAM dataset but bill your project for your own usage.